 Best Life asked 20 globe-trotters about the one trip that changed each of their lives the most.
 The results surprised us.
 They ranged from the classics (forging a family bond with s’mores over a campfire in Shenandoah National Park) to adrenaline-spiking adventures (diving with great white sharks in Australia) to purely sensual indulgences (eating toro sashimi, the choicest fatty tuna, in Tokyo’s fish market) to altruistic enterprises (volunteering in a hospital in Nigeria).

 These are the trips that will touch you on the inside—magical locations where puzzle pieces that have been floating around in your head for years may suddenly fall into place.
 These are the places that when you leave, they go with you.
-Read on for tips from the likes of Anthony Bourdain, Buzz Aldrin and Timothy Ferriss, and finish off your bucket list with this definitive list of the essential 50 Things You Must Do Before You Die!
+Read on for tips from the likes of Anthony Bourdain, Buzz Aldrin and Timothy Ferriss, and finish off your bucket list with these 37 Travel Destinations Every Man Over 40 Should Have Visited.

 Anthony Bourdain, host, Anthony Bourdain: Parts Unknown on CNN